 Lucerne: Explore the city with a chapel bridge and stunning views

 Lucerne is one of the best places to visit Switzerland in winter.
 For one, the city is not super crowded as it is off-season, and secondly, the hotels and AirBnbs are super affordable around this time.

 BONUS?
 You ask.
 Lucerne is stunning, and when you look up or wander a bit outside of the city, the mesmerizing snow capped mountains are not far off.

 According to us, Christmas is the BEST time to visit this charming city.
 So plan your trip for December and January to enjoy festive lights (and accommodation fares).
 The iconic Chapel Bridge is a must visit, and imagine how beautiful it looks with all the twinkling lights under the crisp winter nights.

 Just outside of the Lucerne Old town is the popular Mount Pilatus.
 If you are staying in Lucerne, use this time to reach the top of the mountain, and enjoy breathtaking views.

 Another option is to head to Mount Rigi from Lucerne by train.
 The views from Mount Rigi are also beautiful, although it is not as high as Mount Pilatus, it is worth a visit.

 Piz Gloria: Dine at the world’s highest revolving restaurant

-The nearest airport to Mürren is located in Berne which is 49.5 km away.
+The nearest airport to Mürren is located in Berne which is 49.5 km or 30.7 miles away.

 Geneva: Winter outdoor and indoor fun